 - (A) As provided by Tex.
 Local Government Code Ann. § 22.041(a), if a Councilmember or Mayor moves from the city, his or her office is considered vacant. - (B) The following rules of proceedings are hereby adopted and implemented for trial and determination by the Mayor and City Council of a complaint that the Mayor and/or Councilmember has moved from the city: - (1) Councilmember.
-When a written, sworn complaint or information that charges that a Councilmember or the Mayor has moved from the city, is presented to the Mayor, the Mayor shall: - (a) File the complaint with the City Secretary; - (b) Cause a copy of such complaint or information to be served on the charged Councilmember; - (c) Set a date for trial of the case which shall be conducted after the thirty-five (35) day written notice has been given to the charged Councilmember as provided in division (B)(1)(d) of this section; and - (d) Notify the charged Councilmember and the other Councilmembers of the municipality to appear on the trial date.
+When a written, sworn complaint or information that charges that a Councilmember or the Mayor has moved from the city, is presented to the Mayor, the Mayor shall: - (a) File the complaint with the City Secretary; - (b) Cause a copy of such complaint or information to be served on the charged Councilmember: - (c) Set a date for a hearing before the City Council, which shall be conducted after the thirty-five (35) day written notice has been given to the charged Councilmember as provided in division (B)(1)(d) of this section; and - (d) Notify the charged Councilmember and the other Councilmembers of the municipality to appear on the hearing date.
 Such notice shall be in writing and shall be served upon the charged Councilmember no later than 35 days prior to the date of the trial.
-Service of that written notice of trial shall be complete upon deposit in the United States mail, certified mail, return receipt requested, in postage paid envelopes addressed to the Council at their last known addresses. - (e) The Mayor and the Councilmembers, except for the charged Councilmember, constitute a court to try and determine the case against the charged Councilmember.
-The Mayor shall act as presiding officer at the trial. - (2) Mayor.
+Service of that written notice of trial shall be complete upon deposit in the United States mail, certified mail, return receipt requested, in postage paid envelopes addressed to the Council at their last known addresses. - (e) The Mayor and the Councilmembers, except for the charged Councilmember, constitute the fact finders concerning the allegations and determine the case against the charged Councilmember.
+The Mayor shall act as presiding officer of the hearing. - (2) Mayor.
 When such complaint is made against the Mayor, the complaint must be presented to a Councilmember of the municipality.
-The Councilmember shall: - (a) File the complaint with the City Secretary; - (b) Cause a copy of the complaint to be served on the Mayor; - (c) Deliver a copy of that complaint to the remaining Councilmembers; - (d) The Mayor Pro-Tem shall then, upon receipt of a copy of the complaint against the Mayor, set a date for the trial of the case which shall be conducted sifter the notice as provided in division (B)(2)(e) of this section; and
+The Councilmember shall: - (a) File the complaint with the City Secretary; - (b) Cause a copy of the complaint to be served on the Mayor; - (c) Deliver a copy of that complaint to the remaining Councilmembers; - (d) The Mayor Pro-Tem shall then, upon receipt of a copy of the complaint against the Mayor, set a date for the hearing of the matter which shall be conducted sifter the notice as provided in division (B)(2)(e) of this section; and

-- (e) The Mayor Pro-Tem shall notify the Mayor, along with the other Councilmembers, to appear on that trial date.
-The notice shall be in writing and shall be served upon the Mayor no later than 35 days prior to the trial date.
-Service shall be complete upon deposit in the United States mail, certified mail, return receipt requested, postage paid envelopes addressed to the Mayor and Council at their last known addresses. - (f) A majority of the Council constitutes a court to try and determine the charge against the Mayor.
-The Councilmembers shall select one of the Councilmembers to preside during the trial. - (C) A proceeding under this section is subject to the rules governing a proceeding or trial in a justice court.
-If two-thirds of the members of the court who are present at the trial of the case find the defendant has moved from the city, the presiding officer of the court shall enter a judgment declaring the charged officer's office as vacant.
-If the defendant is found not guilty, judgment shall be entered accordingly.
+- (e) The Mayor Pro-Tem shall notify the Mayor, along with the other Councilmembers, to appear on that hearing date.
+The notice shall be in writing and shall be served upon the Mayor no later than 35 days prior to the hearing date.
+Service shall be complete upon deposit in the United States mail, certified mail, return receipt requested, postage paid envelopes addressed to the Mayor and Council at their last known addresses. - (f) A majority of the Council shall act as the fact finders concerning the allegations and determine the charge against the Mayor.
+The Councilmembers shall select one of the Councilmembers to preside during the hearing. - (C) A proceeding under this section is subject to the rules governing a proceeding or trial in a justice court.
+If a majority of the members of the Council who are present at the hearing of the allegations find the Councilmember and/or Mayor has moved from the city, the presiding officer shall make a finding declaring the charged officer's office as vacant.
+If the Councilmember and/or Mayor is found to have not moved from the city, the finding shall be entered accordingly.